accountrev/BetterSaveinstance/README.md

 > Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.<br />
 > You can also enable the `SafeMode` option to completely bypass any detections and save **ANY** game!<br /><br />
 > If this script is helpful to you, please click `⭐ Star` in the upper right corner of the page to support it, thank you!
+# Options Documentation
+> [!NOTE]
+All options are case insensitive.
+- __DEBUG_MODE: boolean
+  - This will print debug logs to console about unusual scenarios.
+Recommended to enable if you wish to help us improve our products and find bugs / issues with it!
+  - Default: false
+- ReadMe: boolean
+  - Includes a script parented to game in the file, containing credits, fixes, and the options used to generate the file.
+  - Default: true
+- SafeMode: boolean
+  - Kicks you before Saving, which prevents you from being detected in any game.
+  - Default: false
+- ShutdownWhenDone: boolean
+  - Shuts the game down after saveinstance is finished.
+  - Default: false
+- AntiIdle: boolean
+  - Prevents the 20-minute-Idle Kick.
+  - Default: true
+- Anonymous: boolean
+  - Cleans the file of any info related to your account like: Name, UserId.
+  - This is useful for some games that might store that info in GUIs or other Instances.
+  - Might potentially mess up parts of strings that contain characters that match your Name or parts of numbers that match your UserId.
+  - Default: false
+- ShowStatus: boolean
+  - Shows what Saveinstance is currently doing in a GUI.
+  - Default: true
+- Callback: function
+  - If set, the serialized data will be sent to the callback function instead of to file.
+  - Default: false
+- mode: string
+  - Valid modes: full, optimized, scripts.
+Change this to invalid mode like "invalid" if you only want ExtraInstances. "optimized" mode is NOT supported with @Object option.
+  - Default: "optimized"
+- noscripts: boolean
+  - Disables scripts from decompiling.
+  - Aliases: Decompile (inverse)
+  - Default: false
+- scriptcache: boolean
+  - Caches decompiled scripts, so if a script with the same bytecode appears in a game multiple times, it only needs to be decompiled once.
+  - Default: true
+- decomptype: string
+  - "custom" - for a built-in custom decompiler.
+  - Uses Konstant 2.1, locally hosted instead of the API to increase speed. ([Konstant Discord Server](https://discord.gg/wyButjTMhM), [Konstant Decompiled Source Code](https://raw.githubusercontent.com/Devraj2010isme/BetterSaveinstance/refs/heads/main/Dependencies/Konstant%20V2.1.luau))
+  - Default: Your executor's decompiler, if available.
+Otherwise uses "custom" if not.
+- timeout: number
+  - If the decompilation run time exceeds this value it gets cancelled.
+  - Set to -1 to disable timeout (unreliable).
+  - Aliases: DecompileTimeout
+  - Default: 10
+- DecompileJobless: boolean
+  - Includes already decompiled code in the output.
+No new scripts are decompiled.
+  - Enables the option ScriptCache
+  - Default: false
+- SaveBytecode: boolean
+  -  Includes bytecode in the output.
+Useful if you wish to be able to decompile it yourself later.
+  -  Default: false
+- DecompileIgnore: {Instance | Instance.ClassName | [Instance.ClassName]={Instance.Name}}
+  - Ignores match & its descendants by default.
+To Ignore only the instance itself set the value to = false.
+Examples: "Chat", - Matches any instance with "Chat" ClassName, Players = {"MyPlayerName"} - Matches "Players" Class AND "MyPlayerName" Name ONLY, workspace - matches Instance by reference, [workspace] = false - matches Instance by reference and only ignores the instance itself and not its descendants.
+  - Default: {TextChatService}
+- IgnoreList: {Instance | Instance.ClassName | [Instance.ClassName]={Instance.Name}}
+  - Structure is similar to @DecompileIgnore except = false meaning if you ignore one instance it will automatically ignore its descendants.
+  - Default: {CoreGui, CorePackages}
+- ExtraInstances: {Instance}
+  - If used with any invalid mode (like "invalidmode") it will only save these instances.
+  - Default: {}
+- IgnoreProperties: table
+  - Ignores properties by Name.
+  - Default: {}
+- SaveCacheInterval: number
+  - The less the value the more often it saves, but that would mean less performance due to constantly saving.
+  - Default: 0x1600 * 10
+- FilePath: string
+  - Must only contain the name of the file, no file extension.
+  - EX: FilePath = "Place" not "Place.rbxlx"
+  - Aliases: FileName
+  - Default: false
+- Object: Instance
+  - If provided, saves as .rbxmx (Model file) instead.
+If Object is game, it will be saved as a .rbxl file.
+MUST BE AN INSTANCE REFERENCE, FOR EXAMPLE - game.Workspace. "optimized" mode is NOT supported with this option.
+If IsModel is set to false then Object specified here will be saved as a place file.
+  - Default: false
+- IsModel: boolean
+  - Saves the file as a model (.rbxmx).
+  - If Object is specified then sets to true automatically, unless you set it to false.
+  - Default: false
+- NilInstances: boolean
+  - Save instances that aren't parented (parented to nil) in the folder game["Nil Instances"]
+  - Enables SaveNotCreatable
+  - Default: false
+- NilInstancesFixes: {[Instance.ClassName]=function}
+  - This can cause some Classes to be fixed even though they might not need the fix (better be safe than sorry though).
+For example, Bones inherit from Attachment if we don't define them in the NilInstancesFixes then this will catch them anyways.
+TO AVOID THIS BEHAVIOR USE THIS EXAMPLE: {ClassName_That_Doesnt_Need_Fix = false}.
+  - Default: {Animator = function, AdPortal = function, BaseWrap = function, Attachment = function}
+- IgnoreDefaultProperties: boolean
+  - Ignores default properties during saving.
+  - Aliases: IgnoreDefaultProps
+  - Default: true
+- IgnoreNotArchivable: boolean
+  - Ignores the Archivable property and saves Non-Archivable instances.
+  - Aliases: IgnoreArchivable
+  - Default: true
+- IgnorePropertiesOfNotScriptsOnScriptsMode: boolean
+  - Ignores properties of every instance that is not a script in "scripts" mode.
+  - Default: false
+- IgnoreSpecialProperties: boolean
+  - Prevents calls to gethiddenproperty and uses fallback methods instead.
+This also helps with crashes.
+If your file is corrupted after saving, you can try turning this on.
+  - Default: false (except on the executors Fluxus, Solara and Delta)
+- IsolateLocalPlayer: boolean
+  - Saves Children of LocalPlayer as separate folder and prevents any instance of ClassName Player with .Name identical to LocalPlayer.Name from saving.
+  - Enables SaveNotCreatable
+  - Default: false
+- IsolateStarterPlayer: boolean
+  - If enabled, StarterPlayer will be cleared and the saved starter player will be placed into folders.
+  - Default: false
+- IsolateLocalPlayerCharacter: boolean
+  - Saves Children of LocalPlayer.Character as separate folder, and prevents the character from saving in workspace.
+  - Enables SaveNotCreatable
+  - Default: false
+- RemovePlayerCharacters: boolean
+  - Ignore player characters while saving.
+  - Enables SaveNotCreatable automatically
+  - Aliases: SavePlayerCharacters (inverse)
+  - Default: true
+- SaveNotCreatable: boolean
+  - Includes non-serializable instances as Folder objects (Name is misleading as this is mostly a fix for certain NilInstances and isn't always related to NotCreatable).
+  - Default: false
+- NotCreatableFixes: table<Instance.ClassName>
+  - {"Player"} is the same as {Player = "Folder"}; Format like {SpawnLocation = "Part"} is only to be used when SpawnLocation inherits from "Part" AND "Part" is Creatable.
+  - Default: { "", "Player", "PlayerScripts", "PlayerGui", "TouchTransmitter" }
+- IsolatePlayers: boolean
+  - Saves players in a seperate folder.
+  - Enables SaveNotCreatable
+  - Aliases: SavePlayers
+  - Default: false
+- AlternativeWritefile: boolean
+  - Splits file content string into segments and writes them using appendfile.
+This might help with crashes when it starts writing to file.
+Though there is a risk of appendfile working incorrectly on some executors.
+  - Default: true (except on the executors WRD, Xeno, Zorara)
+- IgnoreDefaultPlayerScripts: boolean
+  - Ignores Default PlayerScripts like PlayerModule & RbxCharacterSounds.
+Prevents crashes on certain Executors.
+  - Default: true
+- IgnoreSharedStrings: boolean
+  - Prevents the value type "SharedString" from saving.
+Prevents Crashes on some executors.
+  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware and Swift, as they are confirmed to support sharedstrings.)
+- SharedStringOverwrite: boolean
+  - SharedStrings can also be used for ValueTypes that aren't SharedString, this behavior is not documented anywhere but makes sense (Could create issues though, due to potential ValueType mix-up, only works on certain types which are all base64 encoded so far).
+  - Reason: Allows for potential smaller file size (can also be bigger in some cases).
+  - Default: false
+- TreatUnionsAsParts: boolean
+  - Converts all UnionOperations to Parts.
+Useful if your Executor isn't able to save (read) Unions, because otherwise they will be invisible.
+  - Default: false (except on level 3 executors)
+# Function Documentation
+- SynSaveInstance.saveinstance(
+  - Parameter_1: `variant<table,table<Instance>>`
+    - Can either be SynSaveInstance.CustomOptions table or a filled with instances ({Instance}).
+    - If it is filled with instances, then it will be treated as ExtraInstances with an invalid mode and IsModel will be true.
+  - Parameter_2: `table`
+    - Optional
+    - If present, then Parameter_2 will be assumed to be SynSaveInstance.CustomOptions table.
+    - If Parameter_1 is an Instance, then it will be assumed to be SynSaveInstance.CustomOptions table.Object.
+    - If Parameter_1 is a table filled with instances ({Instance}), then it will be assumed to be SynSaveInstance.CustomOptions table.ExtraInstances and IsModel will be true
+    - This exists for sake compatibility with saveinstance(game, {})
+- ) → ()
 # Acknowledgments
 > [!IMPORTANT]
 > This document is based largely on the efforts of [@Anaminus] & [@Dekkonot], authors of the [Roblox Format Specifications].
 Additional